seart-group/jakarta-validation-utils/doc/README.md

 ## Using the legacy version

-If you are still using the previous major release of Jakarta Validation API (i.e. you are using Spring Boot 2), then you will need to include the alternative dependency:
+If you are still using the previous major release of Jakarta Validation API (for instance, you are using Spring Boot 2), then you will need to include the alternative dependency:

 ```xml